VinsentST/RestSalesforce/README.md

 # RestSalesforce
-Metods show hou to work with HTTP in salesforce.
+Metods show how to work with HTTP in salesforce.